Various utility functions concerned with configuration.

 Run a calculation.

-OpenQuake is an open-source platform for the calculation of hazard and risk impact.
-It is a project of the Global Earthquake Model, and may be extended by other organizations to address additional classes of peril.
+OpenQuake is an open-source platform for the calculation of hazard, risk, and socio-economic impact.
+It is a project of the Global Earthquake Model, nd may be extended by other organizations to address additional classes of peril.

 This software is licensed under the AGPL license, for more details please see the LICENSE file.